vallard/K8sClass/m02/README.md

 * `chat:write`
 * `chat:write:public` - this way you can write to any channels in the workspace.

-We now should have the `Bot User OAuth Token` on this same page.
+Create a  `Bot User OAuth Token` on this same page.
 This is the token we will save in our environment as `SLACK_TOKEN`.
 We also need to create a channel and then get the channel so we can post there.

 This is done by right clicking on a channel's info button and copying the channel id)